indigo-dc/oidc-agent/gitbook/oidc-gen.md

 contains the certificates needed for a specific provider.

 ### `--dae`
-The `--dae` option explicilty sets the `device authorization endpoint uri`.
-When performing the deivce flow `oidc-agent` has to send information to this endpoint.
+The `--dae` option explicitly sets the `device authorization endpoint uri`.
+When performing the device flow `oidc-agent` has to send information to this endpoint.
 Usually oidc-agent can obtain this uri from the provider's configuration endpoint.
 However, if the provider does not publish its device authorization endpoint uri at its configuration endpoint, the user has to tell `oidc-agent` where the device authorization endpoint can be found.
 Therefore, the uri has to be passed to the `--dae` option.
 Check the documentation about [providers](provider.md#how-to-get-an-account-configuration-with) for information if you need this option with your provider.

 ### `--no-url-call`
 When using the authorization code flow the user must authenticate against the OpenID Provider using a webbrowser.
 To do this `oidc-gen` prints an authorization url the user has to open.
-Ond efault this url is automatically opened in the default webbrowser (using `xdg-open`).
+On default this url is automatically opened in the default webbrowser (using `xdg-open`).
 One can disable this behavior with the `--no-url-call` option.
 When this option is passed `oidc-gen` will not automatically open the authorization url.
 The user then